stimms/Blog/blog/source/_posts/does-var-compile-to-the-same-code.md

 > Is there any difference between the code produced using var and using, say, string?

-I confidently answered â€œNo, it is identical.
-The type is inferred by the compiler and replacedâ€.
+I confidently answered "No, it is identical.
+The type is inferred by the compiler and replaced".
 But I was thinking about it later and I wondered if I was right.

 I created a really simple test program